 Studying A Level in Physics enables our students to build on their knowledge of the laws of physics, applying their understanding to solve problems on topics ranging from subatomic particles to the entire universe.
-They also have the opportunity to develop all the relevant practical skills.
+They also can develop all the relevant practical skills.
 Content of the course comes in six modules and each one is divided into key topics:

-Name of the module Key topics studied Module 1: Development of practical skills in physics Practical skills assessed in all written examinations and in the practical endorsement Module 2: Foundations in physics Physical quantities and units, Making measurements and analysing data, Nature of quantities Module 3: Forces and motion Motion, Forces in action, Work, energy and power, Materials, Newton's laws of motion and momentum Module 4: Electrons, waves and photons Charge and current, Energy, power and resistance, Electrical circuits, Waves, Quantum physics Module 5: Newtonian world and astrophysics Thermal physics, Circular motion, Oscillations, Gravitational fields, Astrophysics and cosmology Module 6: Particles and medical physics Capacitors, Electric fields, Electromagnetism, Nuclear and particle physics, Medical imaging
+Name of the module Key topics studied Module 1: Development of practical skills in physics Practical skills assessed in all written examinations and in the practical endorsement.
+Module 2: Foundations in physics Physical quantities and units, making measurements and analysing data, nature of quantities.
+Module 3: Forces and motion Motion, Forces in action, Work, energy, and power, Materials, Newton's laws of motion and momentum.
+Module 4: Electrons, waves, and photons Charge and current, Energy, power, and resistance, Electrical circuits, Waves, Quantum physics.
+Module 5: Newtonian world and astrophysics Thermal physics, Circular motion, Oscillations, Gravitational fields, Astrophysics, and cosmology.
+Module 6: Particles and medical physics Capacitors, Electric fields, Electromagnetism, Nuclear and particle physics, medical imaging.